 Finally, you might prefer the seat design featured on the Sit and Climb more than other models.
 It falls somewhere between the comfort offered by Summit and Hawk.
 Also, it’s available in both Standard and XL sizes, so be sure to check out which size suits you best when you choose this stand.

 - Quiet operation

 - Folds nearly flat, down to just 4″

 - The standard size holds up to 350 lbs

 - Easy to navigate over obstacles during your ascent

 - There’s a bit of a learning curve to avoid slipping

 - You might not be a fan of the seat

 The best climbing tree stand for crossbow hunting is a Summit stand followed closely by Hawk.
-First-time stand owners and beginner bowhunters will find that Summit stands are the easiest to use.
-Longtime climbers and veteran stand hunters will find that Hawk stands are right on par with Summit.
+First-time owners and beginner bowhunters will find that Summit models are the easiest to use.
+Longtime climbers and veteran stand hunters will find that Hawk models are right on par with Summit.
 The ability to lay the Warbird flat and the innovative platform design are two of the Warbird’s greatest selling points.